This guide walks you through setting up Chamber for your organization, from signup to submitting your first workload.

 metadata:

-name: training-job
+name: training-workload

 labels: